steven-halla/casino_hell/README.md

 maybe you cant defeat an enemy without first completing quesst. could be that if you "beat the enemy" They are giving fake monies? ' I could also do "pracrice for quest?"

+I need to have enemies for building EXP/getting quest that dont expire